om202/nepali-quill-grammar/README.md

 ### Supabase Setup

 1. Create a new Supabase project
+2. **Enable Email Authentication**:
+   - Go to Authentication > Settings in your Supabase dashboard
+   - Enable email authentication
+   - Configure email templates if needed
-2. Create the database schema:
+3. Create the database schema:
    - Navigate to the SQL Editor in your Supabase dashboard
-   - Run the SQL migration script from `supabase/migrations/create_initial_schema.sql`
+   - Run the SQL migration script from `supabase/migrations/001_setup_auth_and_profiles.sql`
-3. Get your Supabase URL and anon key from the API settings
+4. Get your Supabase URL, anon key, and service role key from the API settings

 ### Local Development Setup